 Dozens gather to bring attention to Springfield man's death

 Mar.
-31—Dozens of people gather in downtown Springfield Tuesday afternoon in an effort to raise awareness and demand justice for a Springfield man who was killed last year.
+31—Dozens of people gathered in downtown Springfield Tuesday afternoon in an effort to raise awareness and demand justice for a Springfield man who died last year.

-Some were also there to raise awareness for other departed loved ones whose deaths they say did not receive a proper investigation.
+Some were also there to raise awareness for other departed loved ones whose deaths they say did not receive a proper investigation or remain unsolved.

 Some in attendance wore shirts honoring a man who family members say was stabbed to death last year and has yet to receive justice.